|Stay up to date with project news, upcoming events and results||Subscribe to Newsletter|

 The EPIC project addresses these challenges and develops an implementation-ready FEC technology for Turbo-, LDPC-, and Polar codes that meets the cost and performance requirements of a variety of potential wireless Tb/s use-cases.
 EPIC methodology differentiates itself by combining code construction, decoding algorithm design and architecture/implementation in a holistic way so that optimization can be carried out jointly over a larger domain.
 The primary goals of the project are:

-to design and implement next generation Forward-Error-Correction for wireless Tb/s technology and Beyond-5G systems.
+to advance state-of-the-art and design next generation FEC for wireless Tb/s technology and Beyond-5G systems.

 to devise a disruptive FEC design framework to unify algorithmic and implementation domains.

-to validate and demonstrate the developed FEC technology in virtual silicon tape-out and provide first-in-class wireless Tb/s FEC chipset architecture block.
+to validate and demonstrate the developed FEC technology in virtual silicon tape-out and provide first-in-class wireless Tb/s FEC architecture blocks.

 to put the scientific excellence and contributions to wireless industry in the domain of B5G standardization and technology development at the centre of the project execution.

-EPIC key performance metrics (KPI) are throughput in the order of 1 Tb/s, an energy efficiency of about 1 pJ/bit, and an area efficiency > 0.1 Tb/s/mm2, while meeting the stringent communications and flexibility requirements (in terms of code rates, lengths of codes, etc.) of EPIC use-cases.
+EPIC key performance metrics (KPI) in advanced semiconductor technology nodes, i.e. 7nm, are throughput in the order of 1 Tb/s, an energy efficiency of about 1 pJ/bit, and an area efficiency > 0.1 Tb/s/mm2, while meeting the stringent communications and flexibility requirements derived from selected EPIC use-cases.

 Work performed from the beginning of the project to the end of the period covered by the report and main results achieved so far